In this article you will learn the 5 signs of emotional abuse that can't be ignored.

 There are different methods that an emotionally abusive person will use to stay in control of their partner, all of which can be equally damaging.

 Many thousands of husbands and wives and committed partners have taken my Emotional Abuse Test and have learned the truth about their relationships.
-These husbands and wives and committed partners have then gone on to learn about various options on how to stop emotional abuse.
+These husbands and wives and committed partners have then gone on to learn about various options of how to stop emotional abuse.

 If you have an emotionally abusive wife or an emotionally abusive husband or partner, you need to take decisive action now.
-Learn how.
-Start by taking the Emotional Abuse Test.

 In addition to my own research based on years of clinical experience working with victims of emotional abuse and abusers who wanted to learn how to be kind and respectful with their partner, I have used information from the following sites: